rishav21r/System-Analysis-Asset-Management-System/README.md

 As shown in the diagram, the main problem was the inefficient management of client hardware and software configurations, leading to increased operational costs, client dissatisfaction, and risks of data breaches.

+## Business Objectives

+The primary business objectives of the DFAMS project were:
+1. **Enhance Operational Efficiency**: By centralizing and automating asset management processes, the project aimed to reduce the time and effort required to track and manage client configurations, service requests, and warranties.
+2. **Improve Service Quality**: The system was designed to ensure timely and accurate responses to client issues, reducing downtime and improving client satisfaction.
+3. **Ensure Data Security and Accessibility**: The DFAMS aimed to provide secure access to critical client data for on-call technicians, ensuring that they could provide support from any location without compromising security.
+4. **Support Business Growth**: By improving the efficiency and quality of service delivery, the project aimed to support the company's growth by retaining existing clients and attracting new ones.

 ## Solution Overview

 To address these challenges, the DFAMS project proposed a comprehensive solution comprising several key components: